 If you are (planning on becoming) a professional photographer, it might be worth considering a photography contract.
-It’s only a piece of paper that can save your ass when in need.
+It’s only a piece of paper.
+Just one that can save your ass when in need.

 The advantages of a photography contract

 A contract might seem like a bit of a hassle.
 Making sure everything is correct, sending it to the client, and having a signed copy back.
 Urgh, why go through all of this?

 First of all, a contract will make you look professional.
 It will show the client you are serious and that you take their shoot seriously.

 Next, it will help you in case something goes wrong or an argument happens.
 You have everything on paper.
 A big advantage for your photography business.

 Lastly, it informs the client.
 You can have information about the shoot, delivery of the photos, potential extra costs, … all in there.
 This will make the shoot go more smoothly as everyone knows what’s happening and expected.

 It’s comforting for your clients to have one too.
 It might seem it would be the other way around, but it isn’t.
 Many businesses and people invest time and money outside of the shoot for the shoot.
 Having a contract with you assures them you will actually show up and do the work.

 I know it’s silly, but having a contract makes you look like you know what you are doing.